kuviman/extremely-extreme-sports/postmortem/postmortem.md

 Another good options would probably be [Aseprite](https://www.aseprite.org/), or it's open source fork [LibreSprite](https://libresprite.github.io), but I never tried them.

-I struggled a lot with the trees, but I think they turned out ok, but for the other things I decided to spend less time since I still had other work to do, so most of the textured were made in less than 1 minute.
+I struggled a lot with the trees, but I think they turned out ok, but for the other things I decided to spend less time since I still had other work to do, so most of the textures were made in less than 1 minute.

 Also decided to draw a custom font this time, and I think the overall looks of the game is consistent and silly and charming enough, so I actually liked almost everything.
 There are some bad parts, like coats covering half of your face, but the style itself is something I will try to get better at and use more.